-In case you are just here for a quick peek of what pairs are trending, here is a taste of the best barbering scissors of 2019 from Japan Scissors:
+In case you are just here for a quick peek of what pairs are trending, here is a taste of the best barbering scissors of 2020 from Japan Scissors:

 What’s The Difference Between Hairdressing Scissors and Barber Shears?

-You will find that people who work in hairdressing salons typically lean towards the smaller range and barber shops and men's salons usually lean towards the large range, as most professionals have experience and understand what suits their styles, we won’t cover this too deeply.
+You will find that people who work in hairdressing salons typically lean towards the smaller range and barbershops and men's salons usually lean towards the large range, as most professionals have experience and understand what suits their styles, we won’t cover this too deeply.

 The smaller range of hair cutting scissors are the 4.5”, 5” and 5.5” and are popular within the hairdressing industry as they provide precision and are better for creating closer, more detailed cuts that are popular within salons.
 Another factor for choosing a smaller size is people’s hand sizes, as finger inserts only help so much, typically when placing the scissor on your palm the end blade should reach the middle finger if you extend it.

 The most important factor in deciding which barber shear to choose is to find a size that suits your style of cutting and typically barbers and using 6”, 6.5” and 7” as the blade is in line with the tip of the male middle finger and the finger hole on the longest handle is touching your thumb.

 What Types of Scissors Blades

-The two categories of blades used for hair cutting by barbers and hairdressers are beveled edge blades, which are very popular with German Scissors, and Convex edge blades, which are very popular with Japanese shears.
+The two categories of blades used for hair cutting by barbers and hairdressers are bevelled edge blades, which are very popular with German Scissors, and Convex edge blades, which are very popular with Japanese shears.

 The Convex edge blades are the sharpest of blades, and this is particularly impressive with Japanese made scissors, as it also requires specialist sharpening skills to be able to maintain and improve on these types of shears.

-They also give a very smooth hair cutting action.
-Convex edge blades are the number 1 chosen option when it comes to slicing style of hair cutting as they are they sharpest choice.
+They also give a very smooth haircutting action.
+Convex edge blades are the number 1 chosen option when it comes to slicing style of haircutting as they are they sharpest choice.

 So How Do I Choose The Best Barber Shear?

-If you are looking for a larger pair of scissors for men’s hairstyle work and your preferred style is slicing, then choosing a convex edge blade with high quality steel from Japan Scissors is going to provide the support necessary to perform professional hair cuts on a daily basis.
+If you are looking for a larger pair of scissors for men’s hairstyle work and your preferred style is slicing, then choosing a convex edge blade with high-quality steel from Japan Scissors is going to provide the support necessary to perform professional hair cuts on a daily basis.

 Japan Scissors’ Best Barber Shears for 2019

-As promised from our taste of the best barber scissors of 2019, based on client feedback from professionals in Australia and New Zealand, we will run through the best value and most popular scissors available.
+As promised from our taste of the best barber scissors of 2020, based on client feedback from professionals in Australia and New Zealand, we will run through the best value and most popular scissors available.

 The Yasaka brand is one of the most popular Japanese barber shears in Australia and New Zealand.
 As one of the most well known Japanese Hair Cutting Scissor manufacturers, they have produced an affordable premium shear with a convex edge perfect for sharpening.

-These have become extremely popular with a price less than $200 and used for entry level hairdressers and barbers with sizes from 5”, 5.5”, 6”, 6.5”, to 7” the Jaguar Satin hairdressing scissors are extremely popular in Australia and New Zealand.Check out Jaguar's site
+These have become extremely popular with a price less than $200 and used for entry-level hairdressers and barbers with sizes from 5”, 5.5”, 6”, 6.5”, to 7” the Jaguar Satin hairdressing scissors are extremely popular in Australia and New Zealand.Check out Jaguar's site

 to find out more

-With an affordable price range and offset ergonomics, these Sakura barber shears are extremely popular and usually bought pre-order due to the large amount of purchases from barber shops and salons.
+With an affordable price range and offset ergonomics, these Sakura barber shears are extremely popular and usually bought pre-order due to a large number of purchases from barbershops and salons.

-The slim design is a real head turner and the quality of cuts you get from these make them your daily go to for hairdressing and barbering.
-Designed to be lightweight and perfectly balanced, barbers jump on these for both quality, style and affordability as the up and coming barber scissor of 2019.
+The slim design is a real head turner and the quality of cuts you get from these make them your daily go-to for hairdressing and barbering.
+Designed to be lightweight and perfectly balanced, barbers jump on these for both quality, style and affordability as the up and coming barber scissor of 2020.

 The Yasaka Deluxe 7” barber scissor is a step up from its younger brother the Yasaka 7” barber shear.
-With a 7” blade, hand forged hollow ground and convex edge blade, these are premium shears made from Japanese infused Cobalt Stainless Steel.
+With a 7” blade, hand-forged hollow ground and convex edge blade, these are premium shears made from Japanese infused Cobalt Stainless Steel.
 Perfect for slicing and offset ergonomics made for professions.

 Looking for more information about Yasaka Scissors in Australia?
 Check out their website here.

-The Yasaka SK Long barber scissors are highly sought after as they use ultra high quality Cobalt Stainless Steel with an offset design.
+The Yasaka SK Long barber scissors are highly sought after as they use ultra-high quality Cobalt Stainless Steel with an offset design.
 The convex edge blade is perfect for slicing with men’s hairstyles in barbering, and are on the top-end of Yasaka’s barber shears used in Australia and New Zealand.
 Keep an eye out for these barber shears from Japan as they are real head turners for men’s hairstyles.
 Check out Yasaka's site

 to find out more about these Japanese shears.